tericcabrel/toll-parking-api/README.md

 ## Deployment
 Jenkins and docker are combined to deploy the app on server following the CI process.
-It can be hard to setup in local because the environment variable in docker-compose file come from Jenkins pipeline but i will give the instructions to run the project with Docker.
+It can be hard to setup in local because the environment variable named _ENV_FOLDER_ in docker-compose.yml come from Jenkins pipeline but i will give the instructions to run the project with Docker.

-Before run these commands, **make sure the parameters in application-prod.properties are the same with mongo.env**.
+Before run these commands, **make sure the DB parameters in application-prod.properties are the same with mongo.env**.
 The value of spring.data.mongodb.host must be mongodb not localhost and the port remain 27017

 ```bash